Try Doing Something New Every Day For 30 Days Challenge

 - Learn to make your own candles

-- Explore a different form of journaling
+- Explore a distinct form of journaling

 - Learn basic photography skills

-- Try a new form of self-care
+- Try an unexplored form of self-care

 - Learn to make your own jewelry